Scholarships for Qualifying Programs in Israel

-Our Israel and Overseas Affairs department is proud to offer grants to offset the cost of travelling to Israel on qualifying organized programs.
-Made possible through the Jewish Community Foundation and Jewish Federation, grants aim to encourage participation in qualified programs in Israel and are available to applicants who demonstrate financial need.
+Jewish Federation of Greater Vancouver is proud to offer grants to local teens and young adults to offset the cost of travelling to Israel on qualifying organized programs.
+Made possible through funds raised through the Jewish Community Foundation and Jewish Federation, grants aim to encourage participation in qualified programs in Israel and are available to applicants who demonstrate financial need.

 Applicants are expected to contribute to the cost of the program.
-Grants are not awarded on a retroactive basis.
-If approved, the grant will be paid directly to the program and not to an individual.
+Scholarships are not awarded on a retroactive basis.
+If approved, the funds will be paid directly to the program or to the Hebrew Free Loan Association of Vancouver (if applicable) and not to an individual.

 How to Apply